canonical/kyuubi-k8s-operator/docs/how-to/h-upgrade.md

 juju run kyuubi-k8s/leader pre-refresh-check
 ```

-Make sure there are no errors in the result output.
+Make sure there are no errors in the resulted output.

 ## Step 2: Upgrade and check first unit

-Use the `juju refresh` command to trigger the charm upgrade process.
+Use the `juju refresh` command to trigger the charm upgrade process, for example:

-Example with specific revision:

 ```shell
 juju refresh kyuubi-k8s --revision=104